Dollar closes strong in Baghdad, Erbil - Shafaq News

 Shafaq News– Baghdad/ Erbil

-The US dollar closed Sunday’s trading at a higher rate in Baghdad and Erbil, rising by 250 Iraqi dinars compared with the previous session.
+The US dollar closed Saturday’s trading at a higher rate in Baghdad and Erbil, rising by 300 Iraqi dinars compared with the previous session.